Rust-for-Linux/rust-for-linux.com/src/Contributing.md

   - When submitting changes to `#[test]`s, please test them by running the `rusttest` target.

+  - Ideally, please check your changes with both the latest stable Rust compiler as well as the minimum supported version (`scripts/min-tool-version.sh rustc`), including Clippy.

 ### Key cycle dates

   - Patches can be sent anytime.